Take a moment to meditate

 Find a quiet space to walk.
 It could be outdoors, or in a hallway, or even a large room at home or work, walking back and forth.
 If you are outside, keep an awareness the space you are in, staying safe and aware.
 Before you begin your meditation, enjoy a herbal tea containing mint such as Three Mint or Peppermint and Liquorice.
 Or you may prefer to drink it after your walk.

 Mint has been used for centuries to cool and soothe digestion, helping both refresh you and settle your lunch.
 It not only supports digestion but is also rich in aromatic menthol which ‘wakes up’ the senses, as well as calming and relaxing you.
 These qualities make it the perfect accompaniment to a post lunch walking meditation.
+Discover more about the wonder of this herb in our article on the benefits of mint tea.

 Quick Time Out – Tea brewing meditation with ginger (under 6 minutes)